antoinediez/SOH.jl/README.md

 ∂ₜ(ρΩ) + c₂∇_x⋅(ρΩ⊗Ω) + λ∇ₓρ = 0,
 </div>

-which is a classical 2D Euler system (with coeffcients c₁≠c₂).
+which is a classical 2D Euler system (with coefficients c₁≠c₂).
 Using a dimensional splitting method as described in Section 19.5 of

 [5] R. J. LeVeque, *Finite volume methods for hyperbolic problems*, Cambridge university press, 2004, ISBN 0-511-04219-1,

 this reduces to solving two 1D Euler systems.
-The present package implements a Roe scheme as in the package [Vicsek_macro](https://github.com/smotsch/Vicsek_macro) as well as a more stable positivity preserving HLLE scheme described in [5, Section 15.3.7] and introduced in
+For this system, the present package implements a classical Roe scheme (as in the package [Vicsek_macro](https://github.com/smotsch/Vicsek_macro)) as well as a more stable positivity preserving HLLE scheme described in [5, Section 15.3.7] and introduced in

 [6] B. Einfeldt, C. D. Munz, P. L. Roe, B. Sjögreen, *On Godunov-type methods near low densities*, J. Comput.
 Phys., Vol. 92, No.2, pp. 273-295, (1991).

-2. The relaxation part reduces to
+2. The relaxation part reads

 <div align=center>
 ∂ₜρ = 0